-Command or Action Purpose Note The login command only change username and privilege level but it does not execute a shell; therefore autocommands will not be executed.
+Command or Action Purpose NoteThe login command only changes username and privilege level but it does not execute a shell; therefore autocommands will not be executed.
 To execute autocommands under this circumstance, you need to establish a Telnet session back into the device (loop-back).
-Make sure that the device has been configured for secure Telnet sessions if you choose to implement autocommands this way. ut not ke Step 6 end Example: Device(config-line)# end Exits line configuration mode and returns to privileged EXEC mode.)
+Make sure that the device has been configured for secure Telnet sessions if you choose to implement autocommands this way.
+Step 6 end Example: Device(config-line)# end Exits line configuration mode and returns to privileged EXEC mode.